jiyong-park/jiyong-park.github.io/_pages/about.md

 	* Graduate with Magna Cum Laude

-## Research Interest
-* As information technology has permeated all aspects of businesses and the broader society, I am interested in the role of information systems and technology as a primary means to the co-creation of profits, social and environmental benefits and the balance among them.
-My research interests especially lie at **the intersection between economic value and societal impacts of advanced technology**.
-My research has been primarily oriented toward three areas:
-	1. Societal Impacts of Information Technology and Machine Learning
-	2. Automation, Productivity, and Future of Work
-	3. Information Technology for Environmental Sustainability
-* Methodologically, I am well-trained in **Econometrics** (including randomized experiments, quasi-experiments, instrument variable approach), as well as **Data Analytics** (including machine learning, natural language processing).
-Recently, I am particularly interested in integrating applied econometrics, data analytics, and machine learning into a single framework.

-## Technical Skills
-* Programming Language
-	* Python, Deep Learning Framework (PyTorch, TensorFlow), Java, C++, C, Mathematica, ArcGIS
-* Statistical Software and Database
-	* STATA, R, SAS, SQL, Big Data Framework (Hadoop, Hive, Spark)

 ## Honors and Awards
 * [Best Student Paper Runner-Up][8], INFORMS Conference on Information Systems and Technology (CIST), 2017
 * Best Student Paper Award, Post-ICIS KrAIS Research Workshop, 2017